-Air connection to system -- 1/8-inch F.P.T.
+Air connection to system --- 1/8-inch F.P.T.

-- c.
+c.
 No air regulation or filtration is provided with the dryer.
-External regulation/filtration of 80 PSI (552 kPa) must be provided.
+External regulation/filtration of 80 PSI (5.51 bars) must be provided.
 It is suggested that a regulator/filter gauge arrangement be added to the compressed air line just before the dryer connection.
-This is necessary to insure that correct and clean air pressure is achieved. - 5.
-Steam Damper System Operation
+This is necessary to insure that correct and clean air pressure is achieved.

+5. Steam Damper System Operation

-The MDS-170 steam damper, as shown in the top illustration on page 32, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
-When the damper is opened, the air immediately passes through the already hot coil, providing instant heat to start the drying process.
-When the damper is closed, ambient air is drawn directly into the tumbler (basket), allowing a rapid cool down.
+The steam damper, as shown in the top illustration on page 32, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
+When the damper is open, the air immediately passes through the already hot coil, providing instant heat to start the drying process.
+When the damper is closed, ambient air is drawn directly into the basket (tumbler), allowing a rapid cool down.

-Diagram 1 -- shows the damper in the heating (open) mode, allowing heat into the tumbler (basket).
+Diagram 1 - shows the damper in the heating (open) mode, allowing heat into the basket (tumbler).

-Diagram 2 -- shows the damper in the cool down (closed) mode, pulling ambient air directly into the tumbler (basket) without passing through the coils.
+Diagram 2 - shows the damper in the cool down (closed) mode, pulling ambient air directly into the basket (tumbler) without passing through the coils.